 The most-admired agency boss in Cape Town

-In 2014, it was Adrian Hewlett, CEO of Publicis Machine, in 2013, it was Gavin Levinsohn, ex-MD of Ogilvy Cape Town.
-In 2012, our inaugural poll, Claire Cobbledick (then MD of The Jupiter Drawing Room Cape Town) and Barty tied for the top spot.
+As mentioned, Barty took the top spot in 2015, too.
+In 2014, it was Adrian Hewlett, CEO of Publicis Machine; in 2013, it was Gavin Levinsohn, ex-MD of Ogilvy Cape Town and, in 2012, our inaugural poll, Claire Cobbledick (then MD of The Jupiter Drawing Room Cape Town) and Barty tied for the top spot.

 How the poll works

 Towards the end of 2016, Cape Town’s agency leaders were invited to nominate their most-admired agency in Cape Town, the most-admired creative leader in Cape Town and the most-admired agency boss in Cape Town.
 We also asked them which agency did the best at digital integration and which agency they saw as the one to watch in the future.
 Nobody could nominate his or her own agency or staff members, and only agencies or execs who work out of the Mother City could be voted for.
 All the nominations were then tallied up for the final result.
 The editors of MarkLives had a single vote in the poll.
 The most-admired agency of the year is disqualified from the One to Watch category; votes cast in its favour in this category is discarded.